scientist-softserv/atla_digitial_library/README.md

 ## Development Install

-This project is has a containerized developement environment managed with with `stack_car`.
+This project has a containerized developement environment managed with with `stack_car`.

 ```sh
 git clone git@gitlab.com:notch8/atla_digital_library.git